Mark-Austen/mcr-aws_hvif-azure-google/README.md

 * It helps if you're not logged into mutliple Microsoft accounts while running this.
 * The Azure ExpressRoute Gateway can take up to 20 minutes to deploy.
 * When you have completed, use `terraform destroy` so that you will stop incurring costs for the resources.
-* When destroying the deployment Terraform will prompt one two errors:
-  * AWS Virtual Gateway removal pending another operation - the re-run of `terraform destroy` will clear this.
+* When destroying the deployment Terraform will report an error stating Azure ExpressRoute Private Peering still exists and the Azure VXC cannot be removed.
+Log into the Azure portal and manually deplete the ExpressRoute Circuit private peering and re-run Terraform destory.

 ### Testing